neoribello/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails.
+This project sole purpose was to learn ruby and rails.

 ## Additional Steps for Apple M1 Machines